Letractively/uliweb/trunk/apps/Documents/files/installation.rst

 --------------

 * Python 2.4+
-* setuptools (There's a bug in version less than 0.6c8 which will cause installation failed.)
+* setuptools (There's a bug in version less than 0.6c8 which will cause an installation failure.)
 * wsgiref (Required if you use Python 2.4.
-It's shipped within Python 2.5+.)
+It's shipped with Python 2.5+.)
-* PIL (If you want to process image, used by form module and upload app)
+* PIL (If you want to process images, used by the form module and upload app)

 .. note::